JulietteMaes01/University-Projects/README.md

 ### First Assignment - Regression
 **Objective**:
-The objective of this Regression Lab assignment was to equip us with practical skills in:

-* Analyzing and interpreting linear regression models to understand relationships between variables.
-* Building and evaluating regression models using Python libraries like scikit-learn.
-* Employing data visualization techniques to assess model performance and data distribution.
-* Comparing the effectiveness of different regression models (linear vs. polynomial vs. Lasso) for specific tasks.
-* Identifying potential limitations of regression models and exploring alternatives like Lasso regression for feature selection.
+Equip students with practical skills in analyzing and interpreting linear regression models, building and evaluating regression models, and employing data visualization techniques.

 **Description**:
-This assignment delves into the world of regression analysis through a series of practical exercises.
-We were working with a pre-built linear regression model to explore gender bias in salary prediction.
-Additionally, we were simulating our own data to gain hands-on experience with:
+This assignment delves into regression analysis through a series of practical exercises.
+We worked with a pre-built linear regression model to explore gender bias in salary prediction and simulated our own data to gain hands-on experience.

-* Data generation using Python libraries.
-* Fitting linear and polynomial regression models.
-* Interpreting model coefficients and evaluating performance using R-squared metric.
-* Understanding the trade-offs involved in using Lasso regression for model fitting.

 #### Result Summary
-*Gender Bias Analysis*:
+* **Gender Bias Analysis**:
-The model shows a bias favoring females for starting salary when holding other factors constant.
+  * The model shows a bias favoring females for starting salary when holding other factors constant.
-The interaction term suggests a smaller impact of GPA on female starting salary compared to males.
+  * The interaction term suggests a smaller impact of GPA on female starting salary compared to males.

-*Model Fitting & Visualization*:
+* **Model Fitting & Visualization**:
-Explored linear and polynomial regressions using simulated data.
+  * Explored linear and polynomial regressions using simulated data.
-Compared model performance using R-squared metric.
+  * Compared model performance using R-squared metric.
-Quadratic term improved model fit for polynomial data.
+  * Quadratic term improved model fit for polynomial data.

-*LASSO Regression*:
+* **LASSO Regression**:
-LASSO models initially underperformed due to feature selection (setting coefficients to zero).
+  * LASSO models initially underperformed due to feature selection (setting coefficients to zero).
-Tuning the alpha parameter improved performance for both linear and quadratic models.
+  * Tuning the alpha parameter improved performance for both linear and quadratic models.

 ### Third Assignment - Caravan-Insurance Problem
 **Objective**:
 Assist a Dutch insurance company in targeting potential customers for caravan insurance through direct mail campaigns.

 **Tasks**:

-* *Identify Ideal Customer*: Analyze customer data (demographics, product usage) to understand characteristics of those with caravan insurance.
-Utilize techniques like regression, decision trees, and visualizations.
-Compare different methods for clarity and effectiveness.
+* Identify Ideal Customer: Analyze customer data to understand characteristics of those with caravan insurance using regression, decision trees, and visualizations.

-* *Target High-Potential Customers*: Employ the most accurate classification model from Assignment 1 to select 800 test samples most likely to own caravan insurance.
+* Target High-Potential Customers: Employ the most accurate classification model to select 800 test samples most likely to own caravan insurance.

 #### Result Summary
 Analyzed caravan insurance data to identify ideal customers for direct mail campaigns.
 Built models to predict unlikely non-owners, finding key features like "Number of boat policies."
-Identified top 800 leads with lowest probability of NOT being interested in caravan insurance.
+Identified top 800 leads with the lowest probability of NOT being interested in caravan insurance.

 ### Fourth Assignment - Clustering
 **Objective**:
-This assignment focused on exploring K-Means and hierarchical clustering algorithms for data analysis.
-We had to delve into cluster formation, visualization techniques, and cluster evaluation metrics.
+Explore K-Means and hierarchical clustering algorithms for data analysis, focusing on cluster formation, visualization techniques, and evaluation metrics.

 **Description**:

-The tasks involved:
-* *Generating data*: Creating simulated data points with distinct clusters using K-Means.
-* *K-Means clustering*: Analyzing cluster formation for varying numbers of clusters (K) and visualizing the results.
-We also had to evaluate the performance using Sum of Squared Errors (SSE) plot.
-* *Impact of parameters*: Investigating how different standard deviations and random initialization in K-Means affect clustering results.
-* *Hierarchical clustering*: Performing single-link, complete-link, and average-link hierarchical clustering to understand the data structure and identify the most natural grouping.
-* *DBSCAN clustering*: Applying DBSCAN with different parameter settings to explore its effectiveness on a real-world dataset.
+The tasks involved generating data, analyzing cluster formation with K-Means, investigating the impact of parameters, performing hierarchical clustering, and applying DBSCAN clustering to a real-world dataset.

 #### Result Summary
 * **K-Means Clustering**:
-The "elbow method" on the SSE plot identified 4 as the optimal number of clusters for the generated data.
+  * The "elbow method" on the SSE plot identified 4 as the optimal number of clusters for the generated data.
-Higher standard deviation spread the clusters but didn't affect the number of clusters identified by K-Means.
+  * Higher standard deviation spread the clusters but didn't affect the number of clusters identified by K-Means.
-Different random state values led to slightly different clustering solutions, highlighting the dependence on initialization.
+  * Different random state values led to slightly different clustering solutions, highlighting the dependence on initialization.
 KMeans++ can be a less random alternative.

 * **Hierarchical Clustering**:
-Max-linkage clustering produced the most biologically sensible hierarchy for the vertebrate data, considering class and feature relationships.
+  * Max-linkage clustering produced the most biologically sensible hierarchy for the vertebrate data, considering class and feature relationships.

 * **DBSCAN Clustering**:
-Parameters significantly impacted cluster formation.
+  * Parameters significantly impacted cluster formation.
 A balanced combination of eps and min_samples is crucial for effective noise handling and cluster identification.

 ### Fifth Assignment - Apriori Algorithm
 **Objective and description**:
-This assignment explores the Apriori algorithm, a powerful tool for discovering frequent itemsets and association rules in transactional datasets.
-By analyzing these patterns, we can gain valuable insights into customer behavior, market trends, and other hidden relationships within the data.
+Explore the Apriori algorithm to discover frequent itemsets and association rules in transactional datasets, gaining insights into customer behavior and market trends.

 #### Result Summary

-The findings were to use Apriori to find patterns (frequent itemsets) in data (T10I4D100K, Mushroom) and then use those patterns to make rules (Team A wins).
+The findings were to use Apriori to find patterns (frequent itemsets) in data (T10I4D100K, Mushroom) and then use those patterns to make rules.
 Lower thresholds find more patterns but take longer.
-Team A wins more against Team C and is more likely to win at home against Team C than B.
+Identified trends like Team A's higher likelihood of winning at home against Team C than Team B.

 ## Signal and Image Processing
-For this course, different labs for done as assignments.
-When looking at the matlab scripts, one will know the different tasks that were asked.
+For this course, various labs were completed as assignments.
+The MATLAB scripts associated with each lab provide detailed information on the specific tasks and methodologies.

+### Labs Overview
-Labs were about the following topics:
+The labs covered the following topics:
 * Image Analysis
 * Fourier
 * Convolution and Filters